 The Greater Good Science Center at the University of California, Berkeley studies the psychology, sociology and neuroscience of well-being.
 Their thought-provoking podcast explores themes like the neuroscience of happiness with experts in the field.

-Pro runner Deena Kastor — who recently won the More/Fitness Half-Marathon, setting a masters record — is a huge fan.
+Pro runner Deena Kastor — who recently shattered the World Masters Half-Marathon record — is a huge fan.
 “I love anything that has to do with optimism and progress,” she says.
 You’ll learn everything from the power of self-compassion to how to be happier at work.

 If you are a mother and a runner, you’ve probably heard of Another Mother Runner.
 Hosted by irreverent and witty bloggers Sarah Bowen Shea and Dimity McDowell, the podcast is “like listening to a hysterical conversation between friends,” says run coach Gia Alvarez.
 The show includes guests like Magdalena Boulet, a former Olympic marathoner, who now does research and development for energy gel company GU Energy Labs.
 The long-time friends and business partners share insights on fitting in training time, demystifying track workouts and their upcoming races.
 (McDowell is currently preparing for an Ironman 70.3 race!)